-To be totally honest, I don’t make homemade rice all THAT often.
+Rice.
+To be totally honest, I don’t make homemade rice all that often.
 It’s not that I don’t like rice- because I do.
-I suppose it’s more that I would rather eat buttered bread. or pasta.
+It’s simply that I would rather eat buttered bread or pasta or something equally carby.

 But, sometimes, a dish calls for rice.
 So, when I do make rice, the rice needs to be GOOD.
 Like, amazing good.

 That said, it also needs to be easy, and ideally, something my kid will eat.

 This Cilantro Lime Rice Recipe fits both of my must-haves.
 It is EASY.
 Like so super easy.
 It is also delicious.
 It’s not overly limey, but the flavor is just enough to set it apart.
 That said if you hate lime or you’re one of those people who hate cilantro, you may either want to cut back on the lime juice and the cilantro.

 But, I love both of those things, so naturally, this is my favorite.